GaloyMoney/blink/README.md

 ### (6) Troubleshooting in Tilt

-If some services failed to start, you can restart them on the Tilt dashboard.
+If some services fail to start, you can restart them on the Tilt dashboard.

 ### (7) Tearing Down the Stack